Master's Program

-The School of Architecture accepts applications using our downloadable pdf application form.
+The School of Architecture accepts applications using our downloadable PDF application form.
 Required sections include personal information, educational history, and personal statement.
 Once you have completed the application, please email it to admissions@tsoa.edu.
 Please then navigate to our Tuition page to pay the $50 application fee.

 For questions at any time during the application process, please contact the Office of Admissions.

-Telephone 1-480-750-4475
+1-480-750-4475

-Email admissions@tsoa.edu
+admissions@tsoa.edu

 Application Deadlines

-Fall 2023
+Fall 2024

-January 15, 2023
+January 15, 2024

-Early International And Domestic Application and Fee Deadline for the Fall 2023 Program
+Early International And Domestic Application and Fee Deadline

 Early applicants receive $1,000 tuition discount for the first semester

-January 30, 2023
+January 30, 2024

-Early Applicant Portfolio and Letters of Recommendation Deadline for the Fall 2023 Program
+Early Applicant Portfolio and Letters of Recommendation Deadline

-April 15, 2023
+April 15, 2024

-General International And Domestic Application and Fee Deadline for the Fall 2023 Program
+General International And Domestic Application and Fee Deadline

-April 30, 2023
+April 30, 2024

-General Applicant Portfolio and Letters of Recommendation Deadline for the Fall 2023 Program
+General Applicant Portfolio and Letters of Recommendation Deadline

-What Do You Need To Apply?
+What do You Need to Apply

 Letters of Recommendation